lfit/releng-lftools/docs/best-practices.rst

 - Does every function added have function docs?
   (javadoc, pydoc, whatever the language code docs is)
 - Does it pass linting?
-- Does the code cause backwards compatability breakage?
+- Does the code cause backwards compatibility breakage?
   (If so it needs documentation)

 Google posted an interesting blog on effective code review and how to spend both